Eerie images of the world's most spectacular shipwrecks

 MS Dr. Ingrid Wengler, Berlin, Germany

-The MS Dr. Ingrid Wengler has lain abandoned here since 1996, grounded not by treacherous sandbanks in the River Spree but rather by equally deadly German bureaucracy.
+The MS Dr. Ingrid Wengler has lain abandoned here since 1996, grounded not by treacherous sandbanks in the River Spree but rather by German bureaucracy.
 The ship was seized and anchored here when Van de Lücht was declared bankrupt.
-He brought a case against the Berlin Waterway and Shipping Authority who said he owed them money and lost.
+He brought a case against the Berlin Waterway and Shipping Authority who said he owed them money, and lost.
 Close to 30 years later it remains stuck in the Spree, waiting to be freed.

 Historical Society of Wisconsin